Spanish

 Declaration of Candidacy

-Students must submit a Declaration of Candidacy for a Certificate form, as early as possible, but at the very latest, before the start of the student's last semester at Yale.
-The form can be found on the University Registrar’s Office website.
+Students must declare their intention to earn a Certificate on the Declare Major, Concentration within the Major, Certificate page on Yale Hub, as early as possible, but at the very latest, by the 15th of January or September in their last semester at Yale.
 Once declared, Degree Audit tracks students' progress toward completion of the certificate.

 FACULTY OF THE DEPARTMENT OF SPANISH AND PORTUGUESE

-Senior Lectors II Sybil Alexandrov, Jorge Méndez-Seijas, Margherita Tortora
+Senior Lectors II Jorge Méndez-Seijas.

-Senior Lecturer II Alex Gil
+Senior Lecturer II Alex Gil.